rishika7006/asl-recognition/README.md

 CS 6384 Computer Vision (UT Dallas, Spring 2026).
 Real-time American Sign Language recognition from a webcam, using optical flow (Farnebäck and RAFT) plus a lightweight classifier.
-Runs side-by-side parallel inference on both flow backends so the live demo can compare classical vs deep flow estimation on the same camera stream.
+Runs side-by-side parallel inference on both flow estimators so the live demo can compare classical vs deep flow estimation on the same camera stream.

 ## How to run